adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Prototype_Progress_Report.md

   * _Aggregated DSC controls_
     * DSC controls are mapped to their corresponding assets
   * _Reorganized documentation_
     * Documentation and sprint planning were reorganized
+  * _Added documentation_
+    * Clarifications were added to the documentation to ensure understanding

 ### Hindrances
   * As the semester is progressing, time is becoming more and more of an issue